semiprime/pygenda/README.md

 Better/recommended: install the Python module with (for example)...

+	pip3 install --editable . --user

+Or, for older versions of pip/Python:

-	./setup.py develop --user
+    ./setup_old.py develop --user

-(You can uninstall the module with `pip3 uninstall pygenda`.)
+(In either case you can uninstall the module with `pip3 uninstall pygenda`.)

 Now you can now run Pygenda from anywhere with: